gentoo-mirror/SarahMiaOverlay/README.md

 	eselect repository enable SarahMiaOverlay

-**2a) Option 1: Budgie Desktop Base**

-To install budgie desktop by itself you don't need to do anything special other than the command below (basic emerge command).
-Then you can emerge budgie-desktop as you would with any other package.

-	emerge --ask --verbose budgie-desktop

 After that is done you can just select the budgie-desktop session from your favorite login manager.
 Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

-**2b) option 2: Budgie Meta Package**
+**2) Budgie Meta Package**

-Another option is installing budgie-meta.
-This is a meta package that contains budgie-desktop and screensaver as required, but also includes budgie-desktop-view, budgie-control-center and budgie-extras.
+The recommended way is installing budgie-meta.
+This is a meta package that contains the packages that are needed for the basic desktop.
+If you want only the minimal installation but with support you can set the `minimal` keyword.
+By default it will install budgie-desktop, budgie-screensaver, budgie-desktop-view, budgie-control-center, budgie-extras (not with minimal set) and budgie-backgrounds (not with minimal set).

 	emerge --ask --verbose budgie-meta

-When going for ~ keywords you may need to unmask most packages.
-But it is the latest version.
+When going for latest versions you need to unmask some packages with ~ keywords.
+With budgie-meta you can then also set the useflag `all-packages` to have everything installed.

+**2 Alternative) Budgie Desktop Base (not recommended anymore)**

+To install budgie desktop by itself and not use any other software you don't need to do anything special other than the command below (basic emerge command).

+For 10.7 and up this is not recommended as any issues you may experience you may not get any support upstream as they expect you to at least run a number of packages.
+This is reflected in `budgie-meta[minimal]` package with the `minimal` keyword. *(See https://blog.buddiesofbudgie.org/budgie-10-7-released/ for more info)*

+	emerge --ask --verbose budgie-desktop

+**2.5) Migrate to budgie-meta (if not already using budgie-meta)**

+If Budgie Desktop was installed through budgie-desktop ebuild then going forward it is recommended to merge budgie-meta.
+Please follow the following commands.
+First remove the packages from the world file incase in the future you want to remove budgie-desktop and this will keep the world file clean.

+	emerge --deselect budgie-desktop budgie-desktop-view budgie-control-center budgie-screensaver

+Ignore any `>>> No matching atoms found in "world" favorites file...` you receive.
+It means you most likely did not had it installed in the first place and can be safely ignored.
+If you are not going to run with budgie-meta with the minimal useflag then you can also perform the following command.

+	emerge --deselect budgie-extras budgie-backgrounds

+Once that is done you can simply emerge budgie-meta.
+Don't forget to add the minimal useflag if you want to run a minimal installation of budgie-desktop.

+	emerge --ask --verbose budgie-meta

+If you want the very latest versions you will need to unmask budgie-meta, budgie-desktop, budgie-desktop-view and budgie-control-center.
+If not running with minimal you also need to unmask budgie-backgrounds.
+And everything else above still applies.
+Simply run the emerge command to install budgie-meta.

-**3) Personalize Budgie Destop with extra applets and applications**
+**3) Tips to personalize Budgie Destop with extra applets and applications**

-Budgie by itself comes pretty barebones.
-I recommend you find application for the following parts along with my personal recommendation:

-- Merge Budgie Extras for more applets.
-Other applets can be found as budgie-\*-applet in the overlay
+- Merge Budgie Extras (if meta with minimal useflag was installed) and/or any other applets that can be found as budgie-\*-applet in the overlay.
+(These may be auto installed depending on your useflags if your installed budgie-desktop with budgie-meta, which is recommended anyway).
-- Basic desktop icons (home/trash/mounted etc) with budgie-desktop-view (or you can let e.g. nemo do this if you want instead)
-- File Manager (nemo, will also add desktop icons if you want that)
-- Image Viewer (eog - eye of gnome)
+- After merging budgie-extras (or after installing budgie-meta without the minimal useflag) please start the Window Shuffler, some applets will require this (hotcorners mostly).
+This can be done with the provided Window Shuffler application in your applications list/menu.
+You can set additional options there as well.
-- The usual browser, audio and video players and other applications you want to use
+- The usual applications, file manager, image viewer, browser, audio, video players etc.
-- Any gtk/gnome application you want to use since budgie-desktop is based on gnome and uses gtk
+- Any gtk/gnome application you want to use for a consistant look since budgie-desktop uses gtk
-	- NOTE: gnome shell extensions will not work.
-Use budgie-applets for that
-	- Anything for gnome-shell only will not work

-To personalise your desktop:

-- Gnome Tweaks for additional settings
 - Change settings in the following applications:
-	- Budgie-Control-Center or Gnome Control Center
+	- Budgie Control Center
 	- Budgie Desktop Settings
 	- (Part of budgie-extras) Window Shuffler Control (tiling/grid support)
 	- (Part of budgie-extras) WallStreet Control (rotating wallpapers)
 	- (Part of budgie-extras) Previews Control (display applications preview while alt-tabbing)
+	- The config for the new window preview from budgie-extras (for alt-tab) is in the Previews Control in your applications list/menu.
+You can set additional options there as well.

 ## Notes:

-1) Absolute latest versions are being added as unstable outside the current meta build till budgie-backgrounds is done and a budgie-extras-1.5 is released.
-If you want these versions already you can do so but only through unmasking them with ~xxxxx keywords (what your system uses).

-2) ~arm and ~arm64 keywords added to a number of ebuilds (mostly those in meta) for testing purposes.
-Since budgie does an ARM tweak tool separately.
-Do let me know if anything comes up with this or if stuff don't work.
+1) Latest releases are being added with unstable keywords for a while to allow testing from other users in case something crops up.
+I will maintain 1 stable and 1 unstable budgie-meta in general unless to much time passes.
+Which is unlikely with their current release timeframes.

+2) ~arm and ~arm64 keywords are unlikely to be made stable unless I hear from people that they work good as I am unable to test them myself atm sadly.

 3) If anything comes up feel free to contact me by making an issue.
 I will handle it as soon as I can.

-4) If you want a specific applet/software/theme/etc that is budgie-desktop related feel free to make a request, I will see what I can do to get it added to the overlay.

-5) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.
+4) If there is an applet/application/theme you want let me know with a link and I will see if I can add it in the overlay for you.
+Please do note that for themes any gtk theme should work fine out of the box and can be set through budgie control center.

-6) I will keep appstream updated in sync with the main line gentoo tree.
-This usually happens within a few days at most from any mainline update.

-7) Changes are now recorded in the CHANGELOG.md file, read that for any changes made.

-8) ToDo's are now recorded in the TODO.md file, read that for any potential future changes/focus.
+5) The overlay changes and todo's are each in their own files, refer to CHANGELOG.md or TODO.md for those.